ulalume/megatoy/README.md

-# Megatoy - YM2612 Patch Editor
+# megatoy - YM2612 Patch Editor

 > ⚠️ **Early Development**: This project is in active development and features may be incomplete.